frncscsrcc/orcaoperator/README.md

 Motivations
 ---
 This project is the result of (several) coding hours.
-The main reasons I decided to begin this project were the fact that I would like to improve my knowledge on Go and the fact I really want to go deep in the kubernetes source code.
-I considered the development of operators the best way to dig inside these two big topics.
+The real reasons why I decided to dedicate all this time to a side project like this, were the fact that I would like to improve my skills in Go and the fact I would like to understand the internals of kubernetes, being able to understand the source code.
+I considered the development of kube-operators the best way to dig inside these two big topics.

 Disclaimer
 ---